andrewkof/Cumulant-GAN/README.md

 Python, NumPy, TensorFlow 2, SciPy, Matplotlib

+## Special cases of cumulant GAN
 ![Alt-txt](figure.png)

+Line defined by β + γ = 1 has a point symmetry.
+The central point, (0.5,0.5) corresponds to the Hellinger distance.
+For each point, (α, 1 − α), there is a symmetric one, i.e., (1 − α, α), which has the same distance from the symmetry point.
+The respective divergences have reciprocal probability ratios (e.g., KLD & reverse KLD, χ^2-divergence & reverse χ^2-divergence, etc.).
+Each point on the ray starting at the origin and pass through the point (α, 1 − α) also corresponds to (scaled) Rényi divergence of order α.
+These half-lines are called d-rays.

+KLD minimization that corresponds to (β, γ) = (0, 1) tends to cover all modes while reverse KLD that corresponds to (β, γ) = (1, 0) tends to select a subset of them.
+This is particularly evident when the number of iterations is between 500 and 2000.
+Hellinger distance minimization produces samples with statistics that lie between KLD and reverse KLD minimization while Wasserstein distance minimization has a less controlled behavior.
+It is also noteworthy that reverse KLD was not able to fully cover all the modes after 10K iterations.
 ## GMM8
 ### The target distribution is a mixture of 8 equiprobable and equidistant-from-the-origin Gaussian random variables.